Sharp estimates, uniqueness and nondegeneracy of positive solutions of the Lane-Emden system in planar domains: Sharp Estimates of

 So

 which together with \eqref{tem-23-1} gives \eqref{est-2-1}. \ep

-Now we are ready to achieve our goals of this section. \bp[Proof of Proposition \ref{sharpest-0}] By contradiction, we assume \eqref{keyest-1} does not hold for some $i\in\lbr{1,\cdots,k}$.
-Then by the above disscussions, we obtain
+Now we are ready to achieve our goal of this section. \bp[Proof of Proposition \ref{sharpest-0}] By contradiction, we assume that \eqref{keyest-1} does not hold for some $i\in\lbr{1,\cdots,k}$, i.e. \eqref{tem-101} holds for such $i$ up to a subsequence.
+Then by the above discussions, we obtain

-Then we deduce from \ref{tem-17} that
+Then we deduce from \eqref{tem-17} that